fathialamre/jetx/documentation/state_management.md

 * _It only reconstructs if its variable REALLY changes_: JetX has flow control, that means if you display a Text with 'Paola', if you change the observable variable to 'Paola' again, the widget will not be reconstructed.
 That's because JetX knows that 'Paola' is already being displayed in Text, and will not do unnecessary reconstructions.

 Most (if not all) current state managers will rebuild on the screen.

+* _Computed Observables_: JetX introduces computed observables that automatically derive state from other observables without manual updates.
+Similar to MobX computed values but without code generators, providing automatic dependency tracking and efficient recomputation only when dependencies change.

 ## Reactive State Manager